Case Study // Patient, Department, Lawyer: A Hospital’s Story

 Today

-Triage now runs off real data rather than recall.
+Matter triage now runs off real data rather than recall.
 Every matter carries its clinical and departmental context from the moment it lands.
-Where new matters previously waited 2 business days for an initial response while context was chased down, they are now acknowledged on the same business day, with the clinical detail attached at intake.
+Where new matters previously waited several business days for an initial response while context was chased down, they are now acknowledged on the same business day, with the clinical detail attached at intake.
 For urgent clinical or patient-related matters, that is the difference between a delay and a response.

 Because every matter is tagged with department, MRN and clinical context at intake, the team is picking up patterns far earlier.
 A cluster of complaints originating in one ward, a privacy theme recurring across a specialty or repeated coronial touchpoints at a particular service can be flagged back to clinical leadership while there is still time to act, rather than after several similar matters have stacked up.